kosam0913/notebook/2404_ml_ops_specialization.md

 * Compare and contrast the ML modeling iterative cycle with the cycle for deployment of ML products.
 * List the typical metrics you might track to monitor concept drift.

-# Course
+# Course Scope

 * C1 Introduction to Machine Learning in Production
-  * C1W1 Week 1: Overview of the ML Lifecycle and Deployment
 * C2 Machine Learning Data Lifesycle in Production
 * C3 Machine Learning Modeling Pipelines in Production
 * C4 Deploying Machine Learning Models in Production

-# Note

-## C1 Introduction to Machine Learning in Production
+# C1 Introduction to Machine Learning in Production

-### Blueprint
+## Blueprint

 machine learning project modules
 ![alt text](image-0.png)